SprocketLab/Alchemist/README.md

 # The Alchemist: Automated Labeling 500x CHEaper Than LLM Data Annotators

 Currently, three modes are supported to generate labeling programs :<br />
-1. **ScriptoriumWS mode**: One stage. just prompt CodeLLM.<br />
+1. **ScriptoriumWS mode**: One stage: LLM (your choice) is used to generate labeling functions for the given dataset.<br />
-2. **In-context learning without RAG mode**: Two Stages.
+2. **Alchemist without RAG mode**: Two Stages.
 Prompt LLM to generate heuristics first using prior knowledge.
 Use CodeLLM to generate labeling programs using these heuristics.<br />
 3. **In-context learning with RAG mode**: Two stages. prompt prior knowledge with links, textbooks, and wiki first then merge into query prompt to ask CodeLLM.<br />

 ### To Run the Code<br />